 Katherine Coleman

-Katherine Coleman has been training aerial arts since 2019.
+Katherine Coleman joins us once again as our aerial specialist.
+She has been training aerial arts since 2019.
 Her current disciplines include trapeze, lyra (solo and duo), and silks.
 She frequently performs around the Phoenix area and recently competed in Aerialympics in Oregon.
 For six years Katherine taught in preschool and swim school settings.
 In 2022 she began to combine her passion for circus with her love of teaching children.
-When not teaching circus, she works at a wedding venue with her fiance, Phillip.

 Jens Larson